PyLabRobot/pylabrobot/pylabrobot/resources/README.md

 # PLR Resource Library

-This is the PyLabRobot resource library, your catalogue of resources that can be used on any PLR-integrated machine.
-If you cannot find something please contribute what you are looking for!
+This is the PyLabRobot resource library, your catalog of resources that can be used on any PLR-integrated machine.
+If you cannot find something, please contribute what you are looking for!

 ## Plate Naming Standard